 Even though the Southwest Priority Card has the highest annual fee of any personal Chase Southwest Card, I think it’s worthwhile for a vast majority of consumers.
 Why?
 Because the card offers some exceptional perks for anyone who flies Southwest with any frequency.

-Many people love flying Southwest for the ability to earn the Southwest Companion Pass, the lack of change fees, and the two free checked bags.
+Many people love flying Southwest for the ability to earn the Southwest Companion Pass, the lack of change fees and vouchers that don’t expire, and the two free checked bags.
 For others, Southwest is just a practical airline to fly on occasion, given its massive route network.
 Regardless, there’s lots of value in having points and benefits on Southwest.

-The Southwest Priority Card is offering a welcome bonus of 40,000 points after you spend $1,000 within the first 3 months of card membership.
+The Southwest Priority Card is offering a welcome bonus of 50,000 Rapid Rewards points after spending $1,000 within the first three months.